Mishaal bin Majid Al Saud: Other positions

 Mishaal bin Majid has been a member of the Allegiance Council since 2007.
 He is president of the governing council of the Assembly and President of the Social Development Forum that attempts to address the role of voluntary social work and the implementation of initiatives aimed at promoting social development to attain a consolidated society in which individuals who have attained better living standards want to help others achieve the same goal and to establish the concept of individual empowerment through each person discovering their own capabilities and fulfilling their potential without reliance on others.
-The forum is organized every two years by the Society of Majid bin Abdulaziz for Development and Social Services, a non-profit social work organization, which in 2010 was honored by being named the leading non-profit organization in sustainable development.
+The forum is organized biennially by the Society of Majid bin Abdulaziz for Development and Social Services, a non-profit organization recognized in 2010 as the leading non-profit in sustainable development.
 This award was presented during the 27th session of the Council of Ministers of Social Affairs in the Gulf Cooperation Council (GCC).
 He is also the board chairman of the Society of Majid bin Abdulaziz for Development and Social Services.

-On 15 April 2021 Prince Mishaal was named by King Salman as one of his advisors at the rank of minister.
+On 15 April 2021, Prince Mishaal was named by King Salman as one of his advisors at the rank of minister.

 Views

-King Abdullah began to curtail some privileges offered to Saudi royal family members, including cellphone service for "thousands of princes and princesses", year-round government-paid hotel suites in Jeddah and the right of royals to request unlimited free tickets from the state airline.
-Some of them were angered by these rules.
-Mishal bin Majid had taken to driving between Jeddah and Riyadh "to show his annoyance" at the reforms.
+King Abdullah curtailed several privileges previously granted to Saudi royal family members, including free cellphone service for thousands of princes and princesses, year-round government-paid hotel suites in Jeddah, and unlimited complimentary tickets from the state airline.
+Some royals were angered by these restrictions.
+Mishal bin Majid reportedly began driving between Jeddah and Riyadh to express his displeasure with the reforms.